The 2014 Nation's Triathlon is a USAT sanctioned event and therefore follows USAT rules. Please click here for more information on USAT.

 Course Cut-Off Times

-There is no run cut-off time.
-The course closes at 2:00.
+There is no run cut-off time, however, the course closes at 2:00.
 Runners still on the course will receive a DNF and will be given the option to move onto the sidewalk to proceed at his or her own risk.

 - Swim waves and times will be released in August.